 Making judgemental comments about other parents’ choices doesn’t do anything to help improve early childhood education, says Emily Writes.
 It just makes you an asshole.

 Oh look!
-A new article about how parents are evil for putting their children in childcare.
-Every parent apparently has the same choices according to Jeff – some fucking muppet whose adult children loathe him so much they don’t even call at Christmas.
+There’s a new article about how parents are evil for putting their children in childcare.
+And the commenters aren’t happy.
+Every parent apparently has the same choices according to Jeff, some fucking muppet whose adult children loathe him so much they don’t even call at Christmas.

 “Why would you even have children if you weren’t going to raise them yourself?” whines Kevin, whose mother worked 50 hour weeks as a cleaner so he could get an education only to waste it commenting on Stuff as an “adult”.

 “I would never put my kids in care!
 I’d miss them too much,” sniffs Jana from NobodyGivesAFuckAboutYourOpinionJana.com.

 “Parents need to make sacrifices, that’s what we did in our day, just get rid of Sky TV,” rants Beryl who is astonishingly still alive at 103 and somehow still able to use the internet but only to comment on piss poor “education” articles in mainstream media.

 “I wouldn’t ever put my children into childcare,” says craft beer enthusiast and father of zero children Jarrod.